katerina2901/NLA_Topology_team/README.md

 To start training the network you need to run: python training_torch.py --dataset-path output_dataset.h5

-In our topology optimization process, it is possible to leverage an already trained grid.
-As shown in methods_results.ipynb, users can utilize a dataset, such as the data stored in output_dataset.h5 from the TOP dataset.To implement this, refer to the methods demonstrated in methods_results.ipynb.
+In our topology optimization process, it is possible to leverage an already trained unet NN.
+To implement this, refer to the methods demonstrated in methods_results.ipynb.

 ## Some of the key methods identified are: